Dynamic resource allocation in eukaryotic Resource Balance Analysis: Theoretical properties of prokaryotic RBA

 which yields the fact that the enzyme capacity constraint (i.e.\@ constraint~\textnormal{(III)}) remains satisfied.
 We finally notice that the constraint~\textnormal{(IV)} does not depend on $\mu$ and it is therefore unchanged.
 Thus, $(Y,\nu')$ is feasible for $\mathcal P_p(\mu')$, which concludes the proof. \end{proof}

-An immediate consequence of Proposition~\ref{prop:monotonicity} is that the set of feasible growth rates forms an interval of the form $[0,\mu_{\max}]$, where $\mu_{\max}$ denotes the maximal achievable growth rate.
+An immediate consequence of Proposition~\ref{prop:monotonicity} is that the set of feasible growth rates forms an interval of the form $[0,\mu_{\max}]$ or $[0,\mu_{\max})$, where $\mu_{\max}$ denotes the maximal achievable growth rate.
+As discussed later in Corollary~\ref{cor:mu_max} and Remark~\ref{closed growth-rate interval}, the feasible-growth set is in fact closed under the present RBA assumptions, and therefore the interval becomes $[0,\mu_{\max}]$.
 Under mild biological assumptions, the RBA problem admits feasible solutions for sufficiently small growth rates.
 In particular, for $\mu = 0$, choosing

 satisfies the series of constraints (I)--(III).
 Constraint (IV) is also satisfied provided that the fixed protein concentrations $P_G$ are compatible with the density limits $\bar D$.
 Hence, $\mathcal P_p(0)$ is feasible whenever the basal cellular composition is physically admissible.
 Moreover, enzyme capacity constraints and density constraints impose upper bounds on the concentrations of molecular machines, which prevents unbounded solutions.
 As a result, for any fixed $\mu$, the feasible set $\mathcal F(\mu)$ is bounded.
 Taken together, convexity, monotonicity, and boundedness ensure that the RBA framework defines a well-posed optimization problem with a finite maximal growth rate $\mu_{\max}$.
 This maximal growth rate can be computed efficiently by combining linear programming with bisection or parametric optimization techniques.